 - Require all regional councils to monitor freshwater in the same way at the same times, and make this information publicly available, so citizens can hold decision-makers accountable for water quality.

 - Legislate that all water takes must occur alongside a reciprocal improvement to that water body.

 - Limit pollution to only that which does not breach defined water quality measures.

 - Upgrade water treatment systems and infrastructure to best practice.

 - Ensure the right farm type in the right place, and operate within the environment's capacity.

 - Support catchment groups to work together to come up with catchment goals.
 Provide them access to science, professional facilitators and mapping professionals.

 - Provide excellent and freely available resources to guide land use, use satellite imagery and drones for mapping land and vegetation at high resolution, and make these resources available nationwide.
-With this information we can direct land use to appropriate areas, identify areas for restoration, and identify areas for stock exclusion.
+With this information, we can direct land use to appropriate areas, identify areas for restoration, and identify areas for stock exclusion.

 Water quality, land use and allocation, and loss of freshwater habitat are all related and need to be managed by looking at the whole catchment together.
 For some places in NZ this is going to be a challenge and take real effort and time, but doing nothing will certainly bring irreversible damage to our biodiversity.
-It is TOP’s goal that we will be able to leave our environment for the next generation in a better state than we’ve inherited it, so our children will be able to enjoy the same lakes and rivers that we once did.

 Page last updated on 6-Aug 2020